Britney Spears Flaunts Curves In Bikini And Heels, Struts Her Stuff In Sexy Video

 “Queen of my heart,” another fan said.

-While many celebrities share their video content in Instagram Stories, Spears has taken to sharing videos in her regular Instagram posts to keep her fans updated.
+While many celebrities share their video content in Instagram stories, Spears has taken to sharing videos in her regular Instagram posts to keep her fans updated.

 In addition to her fashion show clips where she showcases her incredible physique in a variety of outfits, Spears has taken to sharing videos of herself sculpting her body during her workouts at the gym.
 She recently shared a quick video where she got her sweat on, and fans loved seeing that side of the star.